 In layman’s terms, this means that Infinity Cache should lead to a huge increase in real-world performance-per-clock.
 AMD is specifically claiming the combination lets RDNA 2 offer a 50% performance-per-watt improvement across the board on the previous-generation GPUs.

 For people looking to create a rig with one of AMD’s new Ryzen 5000 chips, the cards also feature a new Smart Access Memory.

 Once again, AMD hasn’t disclosed the full details how the feature works, but it aims to further improve performance by synergising how the Ryzen CPUs and RX 6000 GPUs work together and communicate.
 This sounds a lot like the “resizable base access register (BAR)” feature Nvidia revealed it was working on for release later next year.
 Sadly, I couldn’t test the feature for this review as I didn’t have a 5000-series chip to hand.
 I’ll update this review with my findings when I can.

-Benchmarks and performance – The first 4K AMD GPU
+Benchmarks and performance

 - Offers decent 4K results for every game

 - Lack of DLSS alternative limits ray tracing performance